Root Canals in Lincoln, NE at Northeast Lincoln Family Dentistry

 Often, if a back tooth is missing, patients will chew using their front teeth that are not meant to handle the chewing pressure, ultimately compromising those teeth.

-How long can you expect a root canal to last?
+How long is a root canal procedure?

 Nebraska Family Dentistry has dental clinic locations in all parts of Lincoln!
 Choose a “near me dentist” location that is convenient for you.

 We have 7 Locations in Lincoln, NE!

 - South Lincoln Family Dentistry – South Lincoln

 - Northeast Lincoln Family Dentistry – Northeast Lincoln